 If you have a copy of your child’s most recent school report, please bring it with you to your meeting with Mr Dudley.

-Talk and Tour mornings are informal with guided tours of the school during a normal working day, followed by an opportunity to meet the headteacher, and other senior staff, over coffee.
+Talk & Tour mornings are informal, with guided tours of the school during a normal working morning, followed by an opportunity to meet the headteacher, and other senior staff, over coffee.
 We ask visitors to contact the school to book a place on a tour.

 Providing your application is successful, a start date will be agreed, and you will be told which House your child will join.
 (Certain uniform items, e.g. ties, are in house colours so it is important to know this when buying uniform)